 Before IWMI, Sonali worked for IUCN – the International Union for Conservation of Nature, in both Sri Lanka and USA.
 In Sri Lanka, she was the Head of their National Marine & Coastal Program which she helped set up and was responsible for developing an overall strategic plan for the Program and for overseeing its implementation.
 In the USA, Sonali worked for IUCN’s Sustainable Use Initiative (SUI).
 She was awarded a one-year Ford Foundation/SUI Policy Fellowship to conduct research on community participation in coastal resource management and governance.

-Sonali has a multidisciplinary background with a BSc (Honors) in Biology, an MSc in ‘Ecosystems Analysis and Governance’ – both from the University of Warwick (UK) and a PhD from Imperial College London (UK).
-She is a recipient of a British Chevening Scholarship.
-Sonali enjoys swimming, reading, and staying connected with friends.
+Sonali has a multidisciplinary background with a BSc (Honours) in Biology, an MSc in ‘Ecosystems Analysis and Governance’ – both from the University of Warwick (UK) and a PhD from Imperial College London (UK).
+Her PhD was supported by several grants, including a British Chevening Scholarship.